kluivert-queiroz/wipro-code-challenge/challenge-react/README.md

 ## How to starts

+Run `yarn` to install the packages.

 Do your code of your way, you can view your changes running `yarn start`.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## How to test it

-Just run `yarn cypress`, this will run all CI.
+Just run `yarn cypress:open`, and the cypress window, click in `todo-list.spec`.

 ## Important notes